Foundation Academics with Dr. Gil Tippy

 Our children with developmental differences can take years mastering the earliest of these early developmental capacities, causing them to fall behind peers.
 But spending more time solidifying them will be better later on because they will be developmentally ready to acquire the more traditional academic skills.

-Our job is to allow the space and time supporting a child through what is holding him/her back, such as his/her sensory processing challenges.
+Our job is to allow the space and time supporting a child through what is holding them back, such as their sensory processing challenges.
 Our children have everything inside that they need but might need support getting it out.
 We support and scaffold their challenges so they can bloom.
 This results in longer-term learning.

 This is a respectful way of treating people versus forcing compliance, shoving a person in a direction you want him/her to go, and teaching him/her some memory-based skills.
 When our kids have challenges, you have to see what they missed and determine how we can we support them.